-If you're like many field service businesses, you're more concerned with the technical aspect of what you do than the softer side—delighting your customers on every step of their journey with your business, from the moment they land on your website to payment and beyond.
+Like many field service businesses, you're likely more concerned with the technical aspect of what you do, rather than the softer side—but delighting your customers can do powerful things to boost your business...

 If you read our post Perfecting Your Customer Follow-Up, you did an imaginary walk-through of your business through the eyes of your customers, keeping an lookout for any satisfaction-sapping disasters that occur during the invoicing, payment, and follow-up portion of the customer experience.